B2B Marketing Automation: Frequently Asked Questions

 How does lead scoring work in B2B marketing automation?

 Lead scoring assigns numerical values based on demographic criteria (company size, role, industry) and behavioral signals (email opens, content downloads, pricing visits).
-Weight intent signals heavily because demo requests score higher than blog reads.
-Scores trigger automatic actions like sales alerts when thresholds are reached, improving lead qualification efficiency.
+Weight intent signals heavily.
+A demo request scores higher than a blog read.
+When scores cross defined thresholds, automatic actions fire, including sales alerts, improving lead qualification efficiency without manual review of every contact.

 What makes an effective drip campaign?

-Effective drip campaigns deliver value at each touchpoint, maintain three to seven day intervals, and include clear progression logic based on engagement.
-Start with welcome sequences introducing your value proposition, then branch into topic-specific tracks.
+Value at every touchpoint.
+That is the standard, and campaigns that miss it simply train prospects to ignore you.
+Effective drip campaigns maintain three to seven day intervals and include clear progression logic based on engagement, starting with welcome sequences that introduce your value proposition before branching into topic-specific tracks.
 Reality check: if prospects aren't opening emails, more emails won't fix the problem.

 How do we segment audiences for automation?